HadrienG2/3photons-rust/README.md

 To encourage future competition and contributions, let me reveal a few known performance bottlenecks (as of 2018-10-02):

-- The `faster-evgen` version spends ~20% of its time computing logarithm using a scalar libm function.
+- The `faster-evgen` version spends ~20% of its time computing logarithms using a scalar libm function.
 There is performance to be gained here through vectorization and "good enough" mathematical approximations.
 - 30~40% of the remaining program time is spent in the complex number manipulations of `spinor.rs`.
 Someone with more mathematical skills than me